James Cropper (abolitionist): Relationship with the American abolitionist William Lloyd Garrison.

-Involvement in the premature ending of the slave apprenticeship scheme.
+Involvement in the premature ending of the slave apprenticeship scheme

 In 1833 slavery in the Caribbean was replaced by a six-year 'apprenticeship' scheme, James Cropper suspected that apprenticeship was no better than slavery.
 In 1836 his son-in-law Joseph Sturge was dispatched to Jamaica to report on conditions in the plantations.

-"It remained to Joseph Sturge, with the constant support of Cropper on the side lines, to fight the outstanding battle concerning apprenticeship."
-James Cropper and his Contribution to the Liverpool Antislavery movement.
-K. Charlton (1971).

 Joseph Sturge travelled to the Caribbean, and his report to Parliament resulted in the apprenticeship scheme being scrapped two years early and true freedom coming to 800,000 enslaved people on 1 August 1838.

-Other Works
+Other works

 Successful in business, Cropper became the founder of Cropper, Benson, & Co., merchants, and made a personal fortune.
-He worked for the repeal of the orders of council which, up to 1811, restricting British commerce with the US, He also became involved with the port of Liverpool.
+He worked for the repeal of the orders of council which, up to 1811, restricted British commerce with the US, He also became involved with the port of Liverpool.
 Cropper was an active director of the Liverpool and Manchester Railway from 1830.
 In 1833 he decided to start an industrial school for boys, in the area of agriculture; and after visiting Germany and Switzerland, he built a school and orphan-house on his estate at Fearnhead, near Warrington, with a house for himself.

-Death and tribute from William Lloyd Garrison.
+Death and tribute from William Lloyd Garrison

 James Cropper resided at Fearnhead until his death in February 1840.
 He was buried in the Quaker burial-ground at Liverpool by the side of his wife.
 The house at Fearnhead bore the following inscription:

 "In this house lived James Cropper, one, and he not the least, of that small but noble band of christian men who, after years of labour and through much opposition, accomplished the abolition of West Indian slavery; and thus having lived the life of the righteous, he died in the full assurance of faith on the 26th of Feby.
 1840."

 After James Cropper's death, the editor of the American anti-slavery 'Liberator' newspaper William Lloyd Garrison penned a sonnet in his honour.